Emmanuel-Roy/-TheWangWars-/README.md

 Step Three: Create some assets for usage
 Step four: Be sure to import your assets and rip the old ones from the game.
 Emmanuel has big brain (BEEEEET)
+This Project was made by Korman Item, Emmanuel Roy and Samhith Komatreddy.